-Records of communication/consultation with neighbours and regular users, including those relating to the identification and handling of disputes and grievances.
+Records of communication/consultation with neighbours, including those relating to the identification and handling of disputes and grievances.

-Assessing and controlling the impact on neighbours and regular users
+Assessing and controlling the impact on neighbours

-Planning to assess the possible impact of forest operations on immediate neighbours, their property and assets, and regular users, access (for legal and traditional uses) is good practice.
+Planning to assess the possible impact of forest operations on immediate neighbours, their property and assets is good practice.
 Once the impacts are identified, appropriate operational controls can be developed to manage the identified risks.

-Forest management operations that could adversely impact on neighbours and regular users include:
+Forest management operations that could adversely impact on neighbours include:

-- Fire management, including regeneration and hazard reduction burning (e.g. smoke haze and fence damage). - Application of pesticides (e.g. spray drift and water quality). - Animal pest control including baiting (e.g. non-target species). - Harvesting and associated operations (e.g. visual amenity, noise and water quality). - Roading and other infrastructure(e.g. dust and noise).
+- Fire management, including regeneration and hazard reduction burning (e.g. smoke haze and fence damage). - Application of pesticides (e.g. spray drift and water quality). - Animal pest control including baiting (e.g. non-target species). - Harvesting and associated operations (e.g. visual amenity, noise and water quality). - Roading and other infrastructure (e.g. dust and noise).